-In fashionable, eating place cooks stretch the salad out, but not an excessive amount of.
-At one eating place, I could slice and bake frozen pancetta roulades to make massive porky chips to place on the pinnacle of the Caesar.
+In a fashionable eating place, cooks stretch the salad out, but not an excessive amount.
+I could slice and bake frozen pancetta roulades at one eating place to make massive porky chips to place on the pinnacle of the Caesar.
 At another, I’d toss pinches of the floor and rinsed anchovy, minced preserved lemon, and poached garlic into the bowl with each order.
 “Two more sleazers,” the expediter could shout, and I’d reply in type.
 There’s continually a bit of jokiness inside the kitchen around the salads: It’s said that newbies to the salad station at Zuni Cafe are informed, “Welcome to Caesar’s Palace!”

-By then, the Caesar had already been well-installed, with its high-quality-known incarnation invented by means of restaurateur Caesar Cardini at Caesar’s Grill, the film industry’s favorite road-experience destination, in Tijuana, around 20 years earlier.
-In that article, Caen mentions that during some locations, the salad is called the DiCicco salad, named after film manufacturer and alleged mobster Pat DiCicco.
-(More vegetable trivia: He became the cousin of manufacturer Albert R. Broccoli, whose circle of relatives claims to have invented the eponymous vegetable again in Italy.)
+By then, the Caesar had already been well-installed.
+Its high-quality-known incarnation was invented employing restaurateur Caesar Cardini at Caesar’s Grill, the film industry’s favorite road-experience destination, in Tijuana, around 20 years earlier.
+In that article, Caen mentions that the salad is called the DiCicco salad during some locations, named after film manufacturer and alleged mobster Pat DiCicco.
+(More vegetable trivia: He became the cousin of manufacturer Albert R. Broccoli, whose circle of relatives claims to have reinvented the eponymous vegetable in Italy.)

 Cafe Zoetrope, director Francis Ford Coppola’s Italian restaurant in San Francisco, purports to serve the same recipe because the unique: The menu ties it to a San Franciscan “Caesar’s Grill,” one of the building’s authentic tenants, a claim repeated by Chronicle reporter Jim Walls in 1959, although I could locate no evidence tying Cardini to that eating place.
 (According to my Chronicle archive searches, a girl posted a categorized advert in our pages stating that she misplaced her purse at Caesar’s Grill in 1911 when Cardini would have been a 15-12 months-vintage boy dwelling in northern Italy.)

 Here’s a similarly worry: In a 1984 article in The Chronicle Food phase, reporter Barbara Hansen credits a girl named Beatriz Santini with inventing the prototype in Austria in 1918, six years before Cardini first served it in Tijuana.
-Her son emigrated to Mexico and ended up running at Cardini’s restaurant, where the salad quick jumped from workforce meal to the menu.
+Her son emigrated to Mexico and ended up running at Cardini’s restaurant, where the salad quickly jumped from workforce meal to the menu.
 Santini had whipped up the salad to remind him of domestic.
-Even from the beginning, it becomes comfort meals.
+Even from the beginning, it becomes a comfort meal.

 For one hundred years, garde manger chefs have long gone home with the heady scent of lemon and anchovies wafting from their clothes and fingernails, and possibly to be able to stay the case for a hundred years extra.
 Regardless of how trends have shifted, what new flavors were brought to the American palate — from miso to preserved lemon — you’ve gotta have a Caesar at the menu.